 A desire for deeper meaning? ...for a new moment in life?

 Explore your life questions by living with our monastic community for 6-12 months.
 In the Benedicta Riepp Monastic Experience Program you will immerse yourself in a daily rhythm of • prayer • work • outreach to the marginalized • communal life • hospitality • peace and nonviolence.

 About the Benedicta Riepp Program

 No monastery is without guests and Mount Saint Benedict is no exception.
-Eleven years ago, recognizing the monastic history of offering guests a longer, more structured immersion in Benedictine spirituality, the Benedicta Riepp Monastic Experience Program began.
+In the year 2000, recognizing the monastic history of offering guests a longer, more structured immersion in Benedictine spirituality, the Benedicta Riepp Monastic Experience Program began.
 It is named for the first Benedictine woman foundress in the United States and provides women the opportunity to deepen their spirituality and commitment to living the Gospel by sharing fully in community life for 6-12 months.

 Women of all faiths who can make a major time commitment are eligible for the Benedicta Riepp Program.
 With the exception of canonical meetings, a woman in the program joins with the community for prayer, work, formation and other events.

 We welcome single women from any Christian tradition who are:

 - 21 years of age or older without dependents;

 - in good physical, emotional and mental health;